The Trust-Forum project

 title.

-- The identity of the source (if an official source) or the pseudo of
+- The identity of the source (if an official source) or the pseudo

-author (if a personal source).
+of the author (if a personal source).

 Each pool also has configuration parameters: